How To Utilize HARO (Help A Reporter Out) For Your Business

 When writing about a particular service, be specific about pros and cons, or why this service is beneficial or whether consumers should look elsewhere.
 Queries will also vary when it comes to giving you credit for your pitch.
 Some will provide a backlink, others will post the article on social media and include a LinkedIn or twitter handle for you.
 If you are specifically looking for a backlink, be sure to avoid certain queries that pointly say please provide your LinkedIn or Twitter handle.

-3. Cross Your Fingers And Move On
+3. How To Utilize HARO: Cross Your Fingers And Move On

 After submitting a pitch for a query, it is not necessary to follow up.
 With HARO, these reporters or bloggers get so many responses, it seems a bit redundant to follow up on your pitch.
 If you hear back from a reporter, and are quoted in a story then fantastic!
 If you don’t hear anything, move on to the next query.